 From a distance, the Surface Studio has many competitors.
 Most PC all-in-ones could be an alternative, and Apple’s iMac is an obvious point of comparison.
 Yet most of these more traditional systems aren’t a real alternative.
 Many, like the iMac, lack a touchscreen.
 Almost all lack stylus support.

-If you’re comparing the Studio to a traditional all-in-one, though, you’re missing the point.
-Its real competition is a computer connected to a large Wacom or Yiynova device connected to a Mac or PC.
+Traditional all-in-ones are only half the competition, however.
+Another choice is a computer connected to a large Wacom or Yiynova device.
 A high-quality, 27-inch Wacom Cinteq with touch and stylus support will set you back at least $2,000 on its own, and that’s if you get a deal.
 Suddenly, the Studio doesn’t look so expensive.

 The DT Accessory Pack